yifanlu0227/ChatSim/README.md

 #### Download Blender 3D Assets
 - [Blender Assets](https://huggingface.co/datasets/yifanlu/Blender_3D_assets/tree/main).
-Download with following command and make sure they are in `data/blender_assets`.
+Download with the following command and make sure they are in `data/blender_assets`.
 ```bash
 # suppose you are in ChatSim/data
 git lfs install